-The Signature attribute is a fixed-length attribute in the attributes table of a ClassFile, field\info, or method\info structure (§4.1, §4.5, §4.6).
-A

-Signature attribute records a signature (§4.7.9.1) for a class, interface, constructor, method, or field whose declaration in the Java programming language uses type variables or parameterized types.
-See The Java Language Specification, Java SE 8 Edition for details about these types.
+The Signature attribute is a fixed-length attribute in the attributes table of a ClassFile, field_info, or method_info structure (§4.1, §4.5, §4.6).
+A Signature attribute records a signature (§4.7.9.1) for a class, interface, constructor, method, or field whose declaration in the Java programming language uses type variables or parameterized types.
+See The Java Language Specification, Java SE 9 Edition for details about these constructs.